python/cpython/Doc/library/io.rst

-   Raw binary streams typically provide low-level access to an underlying OS device or API, and do not try to encapsulate it in high-level primitives (this is left to buffered binary streams and text streams, described later in this page).
+   Raw binary streams typically provide low-level access to an underlying OS device or API, and do not try to encapsulate it in high-level primitives (this functionality is done at a higher-level in buffered binary streams and text streams, described later in this page).

    :class:`RawIOBase` provides these methods in addition to those from